stephenjjones/docker-data-science/README.md

 ## Dockerfile: Creating your own containers with custom packages

-A Dockerfile is a short plain test file that is a recipe for a docker image.
+A Dockerfile is a short plain text file that is a recipe for a docker image.
 If you are using any packages not in a community provided docker image, you should extend (via `FROM`) a community image, and install your packages in your own docker file.
 Then you can build a container from your own docker file for reproducability.

 The best way to learn how to create one is to just look at examples.
 They are really easy to read and understand: